USB Cables: How to Identify Which One You Need

 Dragon Audio Cables

 Your gear is only as good as its weakest link, and in most cases, it's the stock USB and audio cables.
 Companies just don't put the R&D into their cables like they do for the device.
-That being said, the Silver Dragon USB cable is a higher-quality cable than your OEM option and is built to spec with premium materials and components.
+That being said, the Silver Dragon Premium USB Cable is a higher-quality cable than your OEM option and is built to spec with premium materials and components.
 Year after year this is our top-selling Dragon cable.
 We also have a Black Dragon USB Cable for those who prefer a more musical presentation.
 There are a lot of reasons why you need to make sure your USB cables are not afterthoughts, no matter what source device you are plugging them into.

 Our HiFi Audio Dragon Cables bring out more of what you love in your music and audio gear.
 If you love your headphones but wish they had a bit more top-end sparkle - a Silver Dragon Headphone Cable would be a great option.
 If your USB cables keep dying - as many stock cables do - then check out our quality USB Audio Cables.
 We say time and time again that materials matter, and our audio cables and custom geometries actually help to bring out those desired properties in your gear and music.
 We make tons of custom options for our customers so that you can get the right HiFi Audio cable for your exact needs.
 If you have any questions feel free to Contact Us and we'll be more than happy to help.